notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 In this post, we'll be learning about connecting to the database and using some very simple Diesel APIs to seed that database.
 At the end of this post, we should have completed two fundamental tasks
-- Have a seeded database with users and posts,
+1. Seed database (fill with initial dummy data) with users and posts,
-- Output each post title and author to our index page.
+2. Output each post title and author to our index page.

+If you haven't checked out [Part I], please do as it covers project setup and will be referenced heavily throughout this guide.

+[Part I]: ./rust-blog-series-1.html

 ## infer_schema!